 Dr. Digliani is the author of Contemporary Issues in Police Psychology, Reflections of a Police Psychologist, Law Enforcement Peer Support Team Manual, Firefighter Peer Support Team Manual, Law Enforcement Critical Incident Handbook, and Law Enforcement Marriage and Relationship Guidebook.
-He is a contributor-writer of Colorado Revised Statute 13-90-107(m) Who may not testify without consent, the statute and paragraph which grants law enforcement, firefighter, and medical/rescue peer support team members specified confidentiality protection during peer support interactions.
-He is also the principal author of the peer support section of the Officer-Involved Incident Protocol of the Eighth Judicial District of Colorado.
+He is a contributor-writer of Colorado Revised Statute (CRS) 13-90-107(m) Who may not testify without consent, the statute and paragraph which grants law enforcement, firefighter, and medical/rescue peer support team members specified confidentiality protection during peer support interactions.
+He is also the principal author of the peer support section of the Critical Incident Protocol of the Eighth Judicial District of Colorado.
+Portions of his Trauma Intervention Program have been incorporated into CRS 16-2.5-403, Peace officer-involved shooting or fatal use of force policy (2019).